LiGuoliangMSU/CMSE/README.md

  One file: Example file contains data used to demonstrate how to use the python based codes

-# demonstrations on how to use those Python based code
+# Demonstrations on how to use those Python based code

 In each python based code, there is a detailed examplantion about the functions of each parameters.
 For example, in GEN_interface.py script, you can file the following contents: